Metron-Project/metron/api/README.md

 - Items endpoint excludes `image` and `cover_hash` from issue data for performance
 - Some lists belong to a special "Metron" user account representing curated/official reading orders
 - Admin users have special access to Metron user's lists
+- Rating data is calculated in real-time from user ratings

 ---